 - When working with decision trees, overfitting is unlikely.

-- When preparing data to train a decision tree, very little preprocessing
+- When preparing data to train a decision tree, very little preprocessing is required.

-- Decision trees enable data professionals to make predictions about
+- Decision trees enable data professionals to make predictions about future events based on currently available information.

-- Decision trees require no assumptions regarding the distribution of
+- Decision trees require no assumptions regarding the distribution of underlying data.

 Q: In a decision tree, what type(s) of nodes can decision nodes point